DW Akademie's new publication "Media Development in Practice: Innovation for Dialogue" looks at how public dialogue could become fairer for all.

-Although the digital transformation offers people new opportunities for interacting and participating, it has not, contrary to initial hopes, strengthened their ability to equally participate in the public dialogue.
+Although the digital transformation offers people new opportunities for interacting and participating, it has not, contrary to initial hopes, strengthened their ability to equally participate in public dialogue.
 Not everyone can exercise their rights to freedom of expression and access to information.
 There are various reasons for this, including a lack of resources or knowledge of how to deal with digital media, and state regulations or shrinking markets for independent media.

 DW Akademie's new publication "Media Development in Practice: Innovation for Dialogue" looks at how public dialogue could become fairer for all.
 The "I4D" approach would require societies with an infrastructure that serves public and not private interests, that gives everyone equal access to information, strengthens their participation and offers them protection from manipulation and disinformation.